browning-lab/flare/README.md

 use the [**model**](#optional-parameters) and [**em=false**](#optional-parameters)
 parameters to specify the model parameters used in the analysis.

-If you are analyzing an extremely large number of admixed target individuals and need to reduce memory use, you can partition the admixed target samples into subsets and analyze each subset of target samples separately (see the [**gt-samples**](#optional-parameters) parameter).
+If you are analyzing an extremely large number of admixed samples and need to reduce memory use, you can partition the admixed samples into subsets and analyze each subset of admixed samples separately (see the [**gt-samples**](#optional-parameters) parameter).
 The inferred ancestry for a partitioned and a non-partitioned analysis will be the same if you specify [**em=false**](#optional-parameters) and use the same